ShprotOFF/100sp/README.md

 __Running phpMyAdmin in a container__

-Create a docker-compose file.yml with content
+Create a file docker-compose.yml with content
 ```
 services:
   mariadb: